Setting up HTTPS on your Shelly device

 Ways to obtain a certificate

-| Approach | Difficulty | Browser warnings? | Requirements |
+| Approach | Difficulty | Browser warnings? | Best for |

 |---|---|---|---|

-| Self-signed certificate | Basic | Yes — browsers will show a security warning because the certificate is not issued by a trusted authority.
-The connection is still encrypted. | OpenSSL on your workstation |
+| A. Self-signed certificate | Basic | Yes — browsers will show a security warning because the certificate is not issued by a trusted authority.
+The connection is still encrypted. | One device, accessed only from a single workstation that you don't mind clicking through warnings on.
+Not suitable when other Shelly devices need to reach this device over HTTPS (see Option A). |

-| Trusted certificate (e.g. Let's Encrypt) | Advanced | No — browsers trust the certificate automatically. | A domain name pointing to the device's local IP (e.g. via a local DNS server) |
+| B. Trusted certificate (e.g. Let's Encrypt) | Advanced | No — browsers trust the certificate automatically. | A device exposed via a real DNS name (typically a local-DNS subdomain you own). |

-Both paths use the same RPC methods to upload the certificate to the device.
+All three paths use the same RPC methods to upload the certificate to the device.
 You can also upload certificates through the Web UI under Settings → TLS Configuration.

 RPC Methods for Server Certificates